thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 The Python interpreter is a program that reads instructions written in the Python programming language and executes them

-So here we are passing the main.py file to the Python interpreter and it prints out the text "Hello World"
+So here we are passing the main.py file to the Python interpreter and we can see it prints out the text "Hello World"

 GREAT!